 If you wanna amp-up your Pina Colada, you know what you gotta do.
 Add tequila, baby!
 This Patron based spin is perfect if you wanna go get turned up in the summer rain.

 Put all the ingredients in a shaker and give it all you've got for 10 seconds before straining it into a crushed ice-filled glass.
 Let the party begin!

 This contemporary twist probably couldn't be any easier to shake up.
 The coconut comes from the charcoal-filtered Jamaican white rum flavoured with stuff so all ya need is pineapple juice and a pinch of nutmeg for a little somethin' somethin'.
 Easy.

 Shake up all the ingredients in a shaker over ice and strain into a coupe.
 Less time making = more time sitting in the sun drinking.
 The dream.

 Wanna get a bit spicier?
-The Duppy Share new Spiced golden rum is banging in a Pina Colada and gives it a bit of oomph.
+The Duppy Share's Spiced Golden Rum is banging in a Piña Colada and gives it a bit of oomph.
 Bring it.
 Apparently Duppies are the little sprites that steal the evaporated rum from the casks during the distilling process (what they call Angel's Share in whisky production).
 Channel those mischievous island imps with this tropical treat.

 Wanna make things easy breezy?
-Grab this Pina Colada kit which comes with everything you need including the new Duppy Share Spiced Rum.
+Grab this Piña Colada kit, which comes with everything you need including The Duppy Share Spiced Rum.
 Seriously good.